-- the demand for leased containers; - lease rates; - our ability to lease our new containers shortly after we purchase them; - prices of new containers and the impact of changing prices on the residual value of our owned containers; - remarketing risk - availability of credit to our customers; - further consolidation of container manufacturers and/or decreased access to new containers; and - · terrorist attacks, the threat of such attacks or the outbreak of war and hostilities.
+- · the demand for leased containers; - lease rates: - our ability to lease our new containers shortly after we purchase them; - · prices of new containers and the impact of changing prices on the residual value of our owned containers; - · remarketing risk; - · availability of credit to our customers; - · further consolidation of container manufacturers and/or decreased access to new containers; and - · terrorist attacks, the threat of such attacks, the outbreak of war and hostilities or other global events that could impact international trade.

-For further details regarding these and other factors that may affect our business and results of operations, see Item 3, "Key Information - Risk Factors" included in our 2010 Form 20-F.
+For further details regarding these and other factors that may affect our business and results of operations, see Item 3, "Key Information -- Risk Factors" included in our 2010 Form 20-F.